dillonkearns/gitbook-elm-graphql/chapter1.md

         |> with Github.Query.answerToLifeUniverseAndEverything
 ```

-Let's walk through the process of building up the same **selection set** as above in Elm.
+Let's walk through the process of building up the same **selection set** from our earlier example in Elm.
 Notice that as described above, the root query is itself just a `SelectionSet`.

 When defining `SelectionSet`s in Elm, you get more precise type error messages when you break off small pieces into constants as you go.